-98 Early Childhood Transition FAQs (OSEP 2009)
+126 Early Childhood Transition FAQs (OSEP 2009)

-educational agency, a 2-year-old child with a disability who will turn age 3 during the school year), if the IFSP was developed in accordance with ARD committee procedures, is consistent with state policy, and agreed to by Gainesville ISD and the student's parents or guardians.99
+If a student with a disability was served under IDEA Part C via an IFSP, the student's IFSP may serve as the IEP of a child with a disability aged 3 through 5 (or, at the discretion of the state educational agency, a 2-year-old child with a disability who will turn age 3 during the school year), if the IFSP was developed in accordance with ARD committee procedures, is consistent with state policy, and agreed to by Gainesville ISD and the student's parents or guardians.
+127

-If a student's IFSP was incorrectly developed by the Early Intervention Agency and Gainesville ISD and the parent or guardian agree to use the IFSP in lieu of an IEP, Gainesville ISD shall modify the IFSP so that it meets the requirements for an IEP.100
+If a student's IFSP was incorrectly developed by the Early Intervention Agency and Gainesville ISD and the parent or guardian agree to use the IFSP in lieu of an IEP, Gainesville ISD shall modify the IFSP so that it meets the requirements for an IEP.
+128